List of Israeli universities and colleges

-This is a list of universities and colleges in Israel.
 As of August 2021, there are ten universities and 53 colleges in Israel, which are recognized and academically supervised by the Council for Higher Education in Israel.
-In addition, Israel founded a university in Ariel in the West Bank, which used to be academically supervised by the Council for Higher Education in Judea and Samaria.
 As many course offerings are varied, Israeli universities are considered to be of top quality, and they are inexpensive to attend.
 Israel's quality university education is largely responsible for spurring the country's high tech boom and rapid economic development.

 The primary difference between a university and a college in Israel is that only a university can confer doctorate degrees, and therefore tends to be more research-oriented than the more teaching-oriented colleges.